-- New iPad Pro could arrive in spring 2020
+- New iPad Pro likely to arrive in March 2020

 - A13X processor will offer improved power efficiency